tony0405519/my_NVFlare/README.md

 git submodule init
 git submodule update
 pip install .
+(Jetson Nano stucks at here, can't build the wheel for tenseal.)
 ```
 It might encounter some problems due to cmake source(both system and pip have cmake)